Centenarian

 As world population and life expectancy continue to increase, the number of centenarians is expected to increase substantially in the 21st century.
 According to the Office of National Statistics in the United Kingdom, one-third of babies born in the country in 2013 are expected to live to 100.

 According to a 1998 United Nations demographic survey, Japan is expected to have 272,000 centenarians by 2050; other sources suggest that the number could be closer to 1 million.
 The incidence of centenarians in Japan was one per 3,522 people in 2008.

-In Japan, the population of centenarians is highly skewed towards females.
+In Japan (as in most countries), the population of centenarians is highly skewed towards women.
 Japan in fiscal year 2016 had 57,525 female centenarians, while there were 8,167 males, a ratio of 7:1.
 The increase of centenarians was even more skewed, at 11.6:1.

 Worldwide incidence by country

 The total number of centenarians in the world is uncertain.
 The Population Division of the United Nations estimated that there were 23,000 in 1950, 110,000 in 1990, 150,000 in 1995, 209,000 in 2000, 324,000 in 2005, 455,000 in 2009, 675,000 in 2019 and 935,000 in 2024.

 These older estimates, however, did not take into account downward adjustments of national estimates made by several countries such as the United States.
 The UN estimated in 2012, as a result of these adjustments, that there were only 316,600 centenarians worldwide.
 The following table gives estimated centenarian populations by country, including both the latest and the earliest known estimates, where available.

 A study which received a 2024 Ig Nobel Prize found these numbers are inflated by welfare and pension fraud and poor record-keeping, neither of which are uniform across jurisdictions.